 The last known recorded conception was noted in Day #920.

-The Beautiful Ones” nonetheless continued subsisting in solitary spaces as far away from the violent territories.
-Their fates headed towards little else – than dying of old age.
+Added to this toll ~ the (solitary) deaths of The Beautiful Ones; as they nonetheless continued escaping in solitary spaces as far away from the violent territories.
+Despite their fates headed towards little else than dying alone.

 The dawn of day #1588 – was marked as the final day of Universe 25.